sandeepatcodewing/var-let-const/Readme.md

 # About this Repo:

-This repo contains the minimum yet simple defination and understanding of three different declarable variables.
+This repo contains the minimum yet simple defination as well as examples and understanding of three different declarable variables.